 - Three winterized oTENTiks at Moon Lake will open on January 29, 2021

 - Backcountry camping with the exception of Cairns Cabin, Elk Creek Campsite and Ochre River Campsite along the Ochre River Trail.

 - Trails – some trails are not accessible due to road closures or maintenance (see Trail Condition report)

-- Day use areas, including outlying campgrounds day use areas (closed to overnight camping): picnic areas, kitchen shelters, beaches, and pit privies.
+- Day use areas, including outlying campgrounds day use areas: picnic areas, kitchen shelters, beaches, and pit privies.
 Day use is permitted at: Moon Lake, Lake Audy, Whirlpool Lake, and Deep Lake.

 - Townsite of Wasagaming open: